-The Carrington Mortgage Services, LLC (CMS) Lock Desk will be closed on Monday, February 18, 2019 for Presidents Day, which is a Federal Holiday.
-Normal lock hours will resume on Tuesday, February 19, 2019.
+The Lock Desk will be closed on Monday, May 27, 2019 for Memorial Day, which is a Federal Holiday.
+Normal lock hours will resume on Tuesday, May 28, 2019.

 Issues related to locks should be sent via email to firstname.lastname@example.org.

 Last Week in Review: Americans favor owning

 Americans Favor Owning Versus Renting a Home